finnlennartsson/kpum_noddi/shell/README.md

 # Original DICOMs

-Original DICOMs are exported from the SECTRA PACS

-You can use the "Minimal Anonymisation Routine"
+Original DICOMs are exported from the SECTRA PACS using the "Minimal Anonymisation Routine" when exporting, or directly from the MR-scanner console (saved on DVD).

 # DICOM to BIDS conversion